Welcome to the new KidsHealth website! See what is new.

 Parenting programmes

 Parenting programmes can be really helpful for everyone.
-But they are even more useful when parenting children with challenging behaviour.
+But they are even more useful when parenting tamariki (children) with challenging behaviour.

 Hearing test

-Ask your GP about getting a hearing test for your child, to check there are no problems with your child's hearing.
+Ask your health professional about getting a hearing test for your child, to check there are no problems with your child's hearing.

 Learning Support